Massive Budget Deficit Will Dominate 2020 Session

 The priorities for the upcoming legislative session should be to rein in spending and reduce taxes so we can pursue an aggressive economic development strategy.
 A good start would be to practice what we preach on capping spending, requiring a two-thirds majority vote by the State Legislature before raising taxes and increasing the Manufacturer Real Property Tax Credit to help spur economic development.

 If we want to create a brighter future for New York in the coming decade, Albany must start learning from its history of failed tax and regulatory policies instead of continuing to repeat them.
-It’s time to reimagine New York.
+Its time to reimagine New York.